Digital Nomad Tax

 You can also have a look at the website of the IRS to find more information about the FEIE.

-The Foreign Earned Income Exclusion for digital nomads is one way that US taxpayers can save on their taxes.
+The Foreign Earned Income Exclusion for digital nomads is a good way for US taxpayers to save on their taxes.
+You need to make sure though that you meet all the requirements to qualify.